Skip to main content

 Notion

-Starts your flow when your database updates.
+Starts your workflow when your database updates.
 Takes a few minutes to activate after creation.
 Polls for updates every 60 seconds.

 Notion database trigger configuration